Slonskiy/slotegrator-test/README-eng.md

 `sudo docker run -d --rm --name slotegrator --network app-network slotegrator/app`<br>
 `sudo docker run -d --name nginx-ingress --network app-network -p 80:80 -v $(pwd)/nginx.conf:/etc/nginx/nginx.conf:ro nginx:latest`<br>
 All should be good, but not - ingress will fail with 'host not found in upstream "slotegrator"'.<br>
 After some time with google, I understand that nginx in official image trying to solve address using both IP (IPv6 and IPv4) protocols.
 It's described on stackowerflow and partly [here](https://nginx.org/en/docs/http/ngx_http_core_module.html#resolver).
-So, I just tryied to add the follow string to the http section of my nging config: 'resolver 127.0.0.11 ipv6=off;'.
+So, I just tryied to add the follow string to the http section of my nginx config: 'resolver 127.0.0.11 ipv6=off;'.
 And it's works.<br>
-Now I can the same result like at first part, but on 80-th port on my localhost.<br>
+Now I can see the same result like at first part, but on 80-th port on my localhost.<br>
 b) Docker-compose<br>
 Let's do the same as at previous subpart but with using docker-compose.<br>
 Actually, we need just docker-compose installed and docker-compose.yml.<br>